Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 Before you make a final decision on a roofing material, make sure you know exactly what is most important to you.

 Is beauty most important?
 If so, options like real tile, slate, or wood shakes are great ideas.
-Decra roofing is also a good option since it is known for its aesthetic qualities.
+Decra roofing is also a good option since it is known for its aesthetic qualities and comes at a bit of a lower price.

 Is the upfront cost most important?
 If you need a new roof, but don’t have money to make a long-term investment, asphalt shingles or corrugated metal are the best options.